-Supplementary Explanations Preparation and Publication The Company has established a Policy on Information Disclosure and of Disclosure Policy Dialog (Disclosure Policy) for engaging in honest dialogue with stakeholders, in keeping with the Principles of Corporate Behavior and the Corporate Governance Policy, both of which were established to realize the Management Philosophy.
-The Policy is posted on our website. (https://global.epson.com/IR/disclosure_policy.html) Regular Investor Briefings In addition to full-year and quarterly financial results announcements, for Analysts and Institutional the Company holds briefings for analysts when it announces its mid- Investors range business plans, etc.
+The Company has established a Policy on Information Disclosure and Dialog (Disclosure Policy) for engaging in honest dialogue with stakeholders, in keeping with the Principles of Corporate Behavior and the Corporate Governance Policy, both of which were established to realize the Management Philosophy.
+The Policy is posted on our website.(https://global.epson.com/IR/disclosure_policy.html) In addition to full-year and quarterly financial results announcements, the Company holds briefings for analysts when it announces its mid- range business plans, etc.